Precision-Engineered Cost Segregation for Maximum Tax Savings

 Fully Engineered Study Overview

-The Fully Engineered Study is RE Cost Seg’s most comprehensive and audit-defensible cost segregation solution.
+The Fully Engineered Study is R.E.
+Cost Seg’s most comprehensive and audit-defensible cost segregation solution.
 Built for real estate investors who want maximum accuracy and support, this full-scope study includes a site inspection by an engineer and detailed component analysis aligned with IRS guidance.
 Guaranteed delivery within 4 weeks of the site inspection.

 Ideal for commercial properties, large residential investments, and owners seeking the highest level of compliance and documentation, the Fully Engineered Study delivers powerful first-year depreciation—often 25–50% of the building’s value—backed by complete audit support and CPA-ready reports.